evanpurkhiser/CS-Karat-Sleuth/doc/report/report.md

 this library through a straight forward and intuitive command line interface allowing the user to access all of the functionality of the library.

+We decided to use the ruby scripting language due to it's extremely expansive standard library and it's intuitive ye powerful syntax.
+This would allow us to rapidly prototype the tool and leave room for performance improvements after we had a working implementation, the ruby language allows for just this.
+Although only one of the three team members had any extensive experience with ruby, it was decided that it would be fun and interesting for the lest of the team to pick up.

 Because we are using the Ruby scripting language, the most obvious choice for creating a library that other developers may use is to create a "Ruby gem".
 Gems are a collection of ruby scripts that include meta-data about the library and